High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Channel Specific Constellation Optimisation

 To extend the method to optimise the constellation for the nonlinear fibre channel, the normalisation function is extended to reflect the change in SNR as a function of the transmitted constellation described in section~\ref{sec:channel_model}.
-After calculating the \ac{AIR} using either Eq.~\eqref{eq:MIcalc} or \eqref{eq:GMIcalc}, the performance of the constellation in the channel at optimal launch power, can be predicted by increasing the signal power to reflect the \ac{SNR} change due to the fibre nonlinearity.
-This is performed analogously to the normalisation function Eq.~\eqref{eq:normalise} and its effect on the gradient Eq.~\eqref{eq:chain_optimisation} can be described as:
+When calculating the \ac{AIR} for the nonlinear fibre channel, the performance of the constellation is evaluated at optimum launch power.
+Assuming a known \ac{SNR} for a reference constellation at know launch power, the constellation can be scaled to reflect the \ac{SNR} change due to the fibre nonlinearity compared to the reference constellation.
+For convenience, a Gaussian distribution is used as the reference constellation, as shown in Eq.~\eqref{eq:nonlinear_change}.
+The \ac{AIR} can then be calculated using either Eq.~\eqref{eq:MIcalc} or Eq.~\eqref{eq:GMIcalc} with the scaled constellation as the input.
+This is performed analogously to the normalisation function Eq.~\eqref{eq:normalise} and its effect on the gradient Eq.~\eqref{eq:chain_optimisation} is described as:

 reflecting the amplitude change as described in Eq.~\eqref{eq:nonlinear_change}.

 We can now define functions $v(\mat{x})$ and $w(\mat{x})$ to calculate its Jacobian of $\mat{n}(\mat{x})$:

 for which we can find derivatives